lihe404/WePerson/README.md

 * 0000 is the id of the person
 * c00 is the id of the camera
 * s00 is the id of the scene
-* T04 indicates that the environment illumination is similar to dawn in the real world.
+* T04 is the current time that is related to natural illumination.

 ## Experiment Results
 By training person re-identification models on our dataset, we demonstrate that the model trained on virtual data outperforms the model trained on real-world dataset.
 Our dataset also surpasses other synthetic dataset in direct transfer.